Polling place review appeals

 On the outcome of an appeal, we may:

-- direct the local authority to make any alterations to the polling places designated by the review
+direct alterations to be made to the polling places designated by the review

 Our previous appeal decisions